constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_set_desc(&builder, "Your description");
 ```
-The `add_help_tool_description` function require as the first parameter the builder and as a second parameter the description of your docs.<br>
+The `tool_builder_set_desc` function require as the first parameter the builder and as a second parameter the description of your docs.<br>
 The below function will allow you to add a closure description, if you like to, in your help docs.
 ```C
 tool_builder_set_closing_desc(&builder, "Your closure description");
 ```
-The `add_help_tool_closing_description` function require as the first parameter the builder and as a second parametr the closure description you like.<br>
+The `tool_builder_set_closing_desc` function require as the first parameter the builder and as a second parametr the closure description you like.<br>
 The below function will allow you to add a command, you support in your tool, in the help docs.
 ```C
 tool_builder_set_command_desc(&builder, "your_command_name", "The description of your command");
 ```
-The `add_help_tool_command` takes 3 parameters.
+The `tool_builder_set_command_desc` takes 3 parameters.
 The first is the builder, the second is the name of your command and the third is the description of your  command.<br>
 The below function will allow you to add alias to an existing command in the docs.
 ```C
 tool_builder_add_tool_alias(&builder, "your_command_name");
 ```
-The `add_help_tool_alias` the first parameter of this function is the builder and the second parameter is the name of the command to add the aliases.<br>
+The `tool_builder_add_tool_alias` the first parameter of this function is the builder and the second parameter is the name of the command to add the aliases.<br>
 **Caution! the aliases are the same as the ones you set when creating the command, will be explained below, so you do not need to re-enter them.
 That is why they are not requested.**<br><br>

 **Caution!! if you want to make your own version of the help command the above will not work.
 The docs will have to be made differently.**